 Temperature & Humidity Tests

-humidity tests are conducted.
-These tests simulate thermal and climatic stress to which aviation devices are exposed during operation in different climates and
+Temperature and humidity tests are carried out in the climate chamber of our environmental laboratory.
+These simulate thermal and climatic loads to which aviation equipment is exposed during operation in various climatic zones and weather conditions.

 Temperature fluctuations of approx. 100 K (+40°C on the ground and -55°C at flight altitude) are not uncommon during scheduled flight operations in hot regions.
 Temperature variation tests simulate these environmental conditions.
 Another challenge is the combination of high temperature and high humidity, as occurs in tropical regions.
 These conditions are simulated in Humidity Tests.

 The temperature and humidity tests are part of an approval qualification and serve as proof that the tested devices function perfectly even under the demanding environmental conditions of aviation.

 Depending on where it is used in an aircraft, a component comes into contact with a wide variety of liquids.
 These include cleaning agents and beverages in the cabin, but also oils and hydraulics, for example in the landing gear area.
 In the area of the wings, components can come into contact with kerosene or de-icing agents, among other things.

 The Fluids Susceptibility Test is carried out to check the compatibility with the above and other agents (liquids).
 Either entire devices or only their materials are tested in the form of material samples.
 These tests are carried out either as spray tests or, if necessary, as immersion tests at partly different temperatures of the liquids.
 Storage during or after the tests at a temperature of +65 °C ensures a higher possible influence.

 Electromagnetic compatibility (EMC)